The Role of the Principal Investigator (PI) or Project Director (PD)

 - Prepare and submit any required reports to agency by required due date.
 Failure to comply with agency reporting deadlines may jeopardize future funding.

-- Ensure funds are spent in accordance with the terms of the grant (as specified in the approved grant budget) and in accordance with John Carroll policies and procedures, including purchasing, travel, and hiring policies.
+- Ensure funds are spent in accordance with the terms of the grant (as specified in the approved grant budget), regulations regarding federally funded programs, and in accordance with John Carroll policies and procedures, including purchasing, travel, and hiring policies.

 - Submit expenditures for invoices $500 or over and all salary, reimbursements, and travel expenses to the Office of Sponsored Research.
 Other expenditures are processed by following normal University policy.